 Large parts of the world are suffering more and more from flooding so it’s always good to know what the best course of action is.
-Evacuation isn’t always the answer in a flood (especially if the flood isn’t expected to last) as large areas can be effected and you may have to travel for a long time to get to a non-flooded area.
-Instead the best thing to do is get your horse to as higher ground as possible and certainly well away from stables and stalls that could collapse.
+Evacuation isn’t always the answer in a flood (especially if the flood isn’t expected to last) as large areas can be affected and you may have to travel for a long time to get to a non-flooded area.
+Instead, the best thing to do is get your horse to as higher ground as possible and certainly well away from stables and stalls that could collapse.
 If you can try not to let your horse stand in the flood water for too long and make sure you wash the water off properly after to reduce the risk of skin infections and irritations.

 How do you look after horses in an earthquake?

 When it comes to looking after your horse during an earthquake a lot of the preparation is the same as it would be for hurricanes and other natural disasters.
-For example don’t turn your horse out in a field that has a lot of trees or overhead electricity lines, both of these could cause a lot of harm to your horse if they came down.
+For example, don’t turn your horse out in a field that has a lot of trees or overhead electricity lines, both of these could cause a lot of harm to your horse if they came down.
 It’s also a bad idea to keep your horse inside during an earthquake, stables can easily collapse, causing your horse to be trapped inside.

-You might not think it but it’s important to listen to your horse, the vibrations caused by the tectonic plates rubbing together can be felt hundreds of miles aways and being prey animals means that horses can pick up on these vibrations.
+You might not think it but it’s important to listen to your horse, the vibrations caused by the tectonic plates rubbing together can be felt hundreds of miles away and being prey animals means that horses can pick up on these vibrations.
 That’s not to say that all horses can always predict an earthquake but if your horse is acting nervously out of character then he may have felt these vibrations.